Karansankhe/augmentables/README.md

 Install the required dependencies:

-pip install pandas scikit-learn pickle5
+pip install -r requirements.txt
 Run the training script:

-python train_model.py
+python main.ipynb
 This will process the dataset train.csv, train a Random Forest model, and save it as loan_approval_rf_model.pkl.

 2. **Backend API**
 The Flask API provides endpoints for loan approval predictions.

-Flask API (backend/app.py)
+Flask API (backend/main.py)
 Navigate to the backend directory: